BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 **Nm**: Exactly.
 It resets the right order.
-Then when you inevitably have the thought that took you away from the principle of ‘with this, this is’, you don’t negate it, or try to get rid of it, stop thinking, focus… No, you have a memory of having it right here and now – because it is here and now.
+Then when you inevitably have the thought that took you away from the principle of ‘with this, this is’, you don’t negate it, or try to get rid of it, stop thinking, focus… No, you have a memory of having it right here and now—because it is here and now.
 You do that long enough and the fact that it’s inconceivable for it to be outside of ‘with this, this is’, will become established.
 There is no going back from there.

-Even if you then stop recollecting the two directions, a sotapanna’s knowledge cannot be undone – that it cannot be outside of these directions.
+Even if you then stop recollecting the two directions, a sotapanna’s knowledge cannot be undone—that it cannot be outside of these directions.
 I can ignore this knowledge because I’m too occupied with the world or family.
-It doesn’t matter – the knowledge that it cannot be outside of ‘with this, this is’ is still there.
-The gratuitous assumption of a self, living there independently (an owner) – and the entire mass of suffering that is dependent on that deeply rooted perversion – is gone.
+It doesn’t matter—the knowledge that it cannot be outside of ‘with this, this is’ is still there.
+The gratuitous assumption of a self, living there independently (an owner)—and the entire mass of suffering that is dependent on that deeply rooted perversion—is gone.
 That’s why there is no ‘second arrow’ hitting an Ariya Savaka as the suttas describe.
 Because that deeply perverted order, that projected you out there into even worse circumstances than you already are in, is gone.